swells/deployr-cli/README.md

 ## .diconf file

 All configuration data for your local `di` install is located in the *.diconf* file in your home directory.
-Directly modifying this file is not really advised.
+Directly modifying this file is not advised.
 You should be able to make all configuration changes from the _main menu_ UI or via:

 ```
 di config